White River State Trail: Elkhorn to Burlington

 The view from the path at Spring Creek is peaceful and picturesque.

-From Lyons, the next trailhead is 2.6 miles down the path.
+From the community of Lyons, the next trailhead is 2.6 miles down the path.
 It is located on Spring Valley Road.
 There is a gradual uphill climb from the Spring Creek bridge to the trailhead.
 It has a parking lot, information kiosk, self-registration station and park benches.
 The parking lot is small, and may fill up on summer weekends.
 To access the trailhead from Burlington, take Wisconsin State Highway 36 west about 1.8 miles to Spring Valley Road.
 Turn left (south) on Spring Valley Road and drive about one mile.

 Cyclists wanting to bike to the eastern section of the White River State Trail in Burlington may proceed north on Spring Valley Road in the bike lane for 0.6 mile.
 A trail to the right (east) then leads up a hill to Sunset Park.
 Cyclists arrive at the eastern trail section after following Garfield Street, Gardner Avenue, Kane Street, and Jefferson Street.